 So much for the conspiracy’s bipartisanship.
 The truth Ball is hiding appears when you examine Lopach’s group.
 Sasha Issenberg, a liberal journalist like Ball but unlike her a straightshooter, explained how the Voter Participation Center operates in his 2012 book, The Victory Lab: The Secret Science of Winning Campaigns: “Even though the group was officially nonpartisan, for tax purposes, there was no secret that the goal of all its efforts was to generate new votes for Democrats” (p.
-305; for more on this important, see our report here).
+305; for more on this important book, see our report here).

 Lopach’s Center then operated as Women’s Voices Women Vote, but it’s a 501(c)(3) nonprofit under strict legal obligation to be nonpartisan.
 Further belying its alleged “nonpartisanship,” Voter Participation Center receives major grants from Democratic “dark money” giants like Majority Forward, the Tides Foundation, and Arabella Advisors’ New Venture Fund and Hopewell Fund.